runtimeverification/michelson-semantics/michelson-config.md

                   <mynow> #Timestamp(0) </mynow>
 ```

 This cell contains the address of the current contract.
 When the `SELF` instruction is executed, this value will be combined with the `<paramtype>` cell to produce a `contract` value to push to the stack.
-This value can be accessed by the snippit `SELF ; ADDRESS`.
+This value can be accessed by the snippet `SELF ; ADDRESS`.

+# Note that next proposal will probably add a SELF_ADDRESS instruction for this: https://gitlab.com/cryptiumlabs/tezos/-/merge_requests/75

 ```k
                   <myaddr> #Address("InvalidMyAddr") </myaddr>
 ```

 This cell contains a mapping from addresses to contract data structures which represents the set of addresses "known" to this contract for the purposes of the `CONTRACT` instruction.
 While in principle a Michelson contract may lookup any contract on the blockchain with that instruction, for the purposes of K-Michelson actually exposing all contracts on the chain would be infeasible.
 Furthermore, a developer may wish to reason about interacting with a contract that has not actually been originated yet using K-Michelson.
 As a consequence, we instead require that any contract to be looked up with the `CONTRACT` instruction is added to this map using the `other_contracts` group.

 The values in `<myaddr>`, `<sourceaddr>`, and `<senderaddr>` are *not* required to be in this map.
 But, if they are not, then looking them up with the `CONTRACT` instruction will return `None`.